-Other survivors struggle with PTSC (Post Traumatic Stress Disorder) flashbacks and prefer to refrain from penetrative sex or avoid feeling claustrophobic or physically restrained in any way to ensure they don’t trigger their traumatic memories.
+Other survivors struggle with PTSD (Post Traumatic Stress Disorder) flashbacks and prefer to refrain from penetrative sex.
+Some avoid feeling claustrophobic or physically restrained in any way to ensure they don’t trigger their traumatic memories.
 Others can effectively departmentalise their traumatic experience so that it has no conscious influence on their consensual sex life.

 Submission and abdicating sexual responsibility within a safe framework can be useful role-playing for some survivors of sexual abuse.
 Equally taking the dominant role and play-acting feeling in control can counter some previous experiences of powerlessness and vulnerability.

 How adults experience consensual sexual activity is no-ones business but their own.
 Within the confines of legality and personal morality, everything is acceptable.
-However, it is the judgments people make about their behaviour that can be at odds with their actions and that can indicate a psychological disassociation which would benefit from a therapeutic resolution.
+However, it is the judgments people make about their behaviour that can be at odds with their actions.
+This can indicate a psychological disassociation which would benefit from a therapeutic resolution.

 Physiologically, Vaginismus is the medical term for a rarely spoken of and commonly experienced after-effect of sexual assault.
 Vaginismus can take place for many reasons other than sexual assault too.
 It is a medically recognised condition when an involuntary muscle spasm that woman experience that can cause consensual penetrative sex to be acutely painful and almost impossible to undertake.

-Psychologic effects of unease around sexual activity can be relatively minor or completely debilitating including frightening out of body experiences, emotional discomfort and unease through to full-blown panic attacks.
+Psychologic effects of unease around sexual activity can be relatively minor or completely debilitating.
+This includes frightening out of body experiences, emotional discomfort and unease through to full-blown panic attacks.
 All of these responses would benefit from an empathetic and skilled approach from an experienced therapist to ensure the survivor is not re-traumatised by having to re-live their experiences.
 There is fortunately therapy approaches dedicated to ensuring this work is as gentle and trauma-free as possible.

-Perhaps not surprisingly sometimes a random car accident or period of high stress such as moving house or loss of a parent or loved one can be enough to unsettle years of equilibrium bringing back uncomfortable memories of long-buried sexual trauma or sexual confusion from childhood.
+Perhaps not surprisingly sometimes a random car accident or period of high stress such as moving house or loss of a parent or loved one can be enough to unsettle years of equilibrium.
+This brings back uncomfortable memories of long-buried sexual trauma or sexual confusion from childhood.

 Memories buried alive never die, and if survivors of sexual assault have tried everything but are still not confident they are making decisions free from the influence of their sexual assault, then therapy can give them the clarity and resolution they need to go forward knowing they have fully resolved their past trauma.

-If your life still feels limited by the sexual assault you experienced or by your emotional response to an abusive relationship you deserve to fully recover from the trauma you have experienced.
+If your life still feels limited by surviving sexual assault that you experienced or by your emotional response to an abusive relationship, you deserve to fully recover from the trauma you have experienced.
 If you feel ready to thrive please book a discovery call with me so that I can explain how I work with PSTD and trauma.

 You can access more information and resources by calling: